 Ever wanted to put a border around your image in Photoshop?
 Or maybe add some space for text or graphics to the top, bottom, or side?
-The solution is to change the canvas size.
+The solution is to resize the canvas.

 Hey there!
 I’m Cara, and as a photographer who creates my own marketing materials, I’ve run into this issue a few times.
-There are a few ways to change the canvas size in Photoshop.
+There are five easy ways to change the canvas size in Photoshop.
 Which one you choose will depend on your end goal.